-The source data provided to BJS are processed by the FJSP.
+The source data provided to BJS are processed by the Federal Justice Statistics Program (FJSP).
 The processing creates recoded variables suitable for analysis, establishes offense categories that are common across SAFs, and removes information that could identify any individual defendant.
-The FJSP also maintains a linking file that allows records to be joined together across processing stages and over time so that individual defendant-cases may be followed through the Federal criminal justice system.
+The FJSP also maintains a linking file that allows records to be joined together across processing stages and over time so that individual defendant-cases may be followed through the federal criminal justice system.
 The processed SAFs and the linking file are archived at ICPSR and made available on a restricted-use basis.
 For fiscal years 19781994, the SAFs are archived at the National Archive of Criminal Justice Data as ICPSR Study Number 9296.
 The earliest fiscal year included in the linking file is 1994.
-BJS uses the SAFs to prepare publications that describe various aspects of Federal criminal case processing.
+BJS uses the SAFs to prepare publications that describe various aspects of federal criminal case processing.

 The following table summarizes the data available from the FJSP.

 |Fiscal years by website component|